tomwhite007/rename-angular-component/README.md

 ## Features

-Based on the same naming convention in the [Angular Style Guide](https://angular.io/guide/styleguide#style-02-01) and following the file pattern created by the Angular CLI, this extension will:
+Based on the same naming convention in the [Angular Style Guide](https://angular.dev/style-guide) and following the file pattern created by the Angular CLI, this extension will:

 - Rename the files files associated with the component, directive or service whilst retaining their original suffixes
 - Rename the containing folder if it has the same name as the original file selected
 - Rename the class name of the component, directive or service to match the new file name (provided the class name follows the same naming convention)
 - Rename the element, attribute or class selectors inside the class decorator meta data, and in all html templates in the repo (provided the selector follows the correct naming convention)
 - Fix all import paths and their class names
+- **Angular 20 compatibility**: Automatically handles the transition between old '.component' suffix and new no-suffix format
+- **Enhanced selector updates**: Standalone component mode updates selectors only where the component is imported
+- **Expanded file support**: Rename any Angular CLI-generated file following the "Rule of One" principle

 _Example - Changes to Component file after rename:_